- April 19, 2024

 "11F" is a horror, mystery, and adventure game where you explore a building called "The Origin" to reach the 11th floor, which doesn't exist.
 After your father's funeral, you receive a real estate rights transfer certificate and a note addressed to you, prompting you to visit the building.
 As you progress through over 20 themed rooms filled with ghosts, you uncover the lives and sufferings of the residents, ultimately facing the mystery on the 11th floor.

-- The game features a unique and engaging atmosphere with original monster designs and sound effects that enhance the horror experience.
+- The game features a unique and engaging atmosphere with original monster designs and a creepy soundscape that enhances the horror experience.

 - Exploration is rewarding, as players can freely navigate the hotel and discover new elements in each room, with an abundance of keys available to progress.

-- The gameplay loop of finding keys can become repetitive and tedious, especially when having to restart from the beginning of a floor after dying.
+- The gameplay loop of finding keys can become repetitive, and some puzzles are considered too simplistic, leading to a lack of challenge.

 story

-5 mentions Positive Neutral NegativeThe game's story is intricately woven into its horror elements, featuring original monsters that enhance the creepy atmosphere and contribute to plot progression.
-While players appreciate the freedom to explore, some find the lack of guidance can lead to frustrating backtracking to uncover missed plot threads.
-Overall, the narrative is praised for its depth and connection to the gameplay, making it a strong recommendation for fans of story-driven psychological horror.
+10 mentions Positive Neutral NegativeThe game's story is intricately woven into its gameplay, featuring original monsters and a deep narrative that enhances the horror experience.
+While players appreciate the freedom to explore, some find the lack of guidance can lead to frustrating backtracking in search of plot threads.
+Overall, it is highly recommended for fans of story-driven psychological horror due to its engaging and creepy atmosphere.

 “The monsters are all original and cool-looking, and above all they are all strictly connected to the story.”